bitcraze/crazyflie-firmware/docs/userguides/logparam.md

 ## Table of content (TOC)

-The variables that are available for the logging/parameter framework is decided on compile-time for the Crazyflie firmware.
-Using C macros variables can be made available to the framework below are two examples, one for parameters and one for logging.
+The variables that are available for the logging/parameter framework are defined at compile-time for the Crazyflie firmware.
+C macros are used to define which variables that should be available to the framework.
+Below are two examples, one for a parameter and one for logging.

 A parameter or logging variable that is created with `PARAM_ADD_CORE` or `LOG_ADD_CORE` is considered stable API and will with a very high likelihood be available a cross firmware versions.
 All core parameters and logging variables must have documentation associated with it.
 See below for examples of the documentation syntax.